plesk/cloudlinux7to8/README.md

 ```

 ### Conversion stage options
-The conversion process consists of three stage options: "start", and "finish".
+The conversion process consists of two stage options: "start", and "finish".
 To run stages individually, use the "--start", and "--finish" flags, or the "-s" flag with name of the stage you want to run.
 1. The "start" stage installs and configures ELevate, disables Plesk services and runs ELevate.
 It then stops Plesk services and reboots the server.
-2. The "finish" stage must be called on the first boot of CloudLinux 8.
+2. The "finish" stage must be called automatically on the first boot of CloudLinux 8.
 You can rerun this stage if something goes wrong during the first boot to ensure that the problem is fixed and Plesk is ready to use.

+During each phase a conversion plan consisting of stages, which in turn consist of actions, is executed.
+You can see the general stages in the `--help` output and the detailed plan in the `--show-plan` output.

 ### Other arguments